GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 The lines which behin with `//` are comments - these are statements which are not read by the `Nextflow` engine and exist for our own benefit.
 Commenting in code is a useful way to break the lines up with notes to yourself or other users.
 You can use comments to explain what a particular region of a script is used for, or to explain the rationale for a particular implementation over another.
 In this instance we are using three comments to break our script up into three sections.

 The first section is to do with the workflow configuration.
 We are inserting a single line here, which specifies to `Nextflow` that the workflow must be interpretted using the second release of its *domain-specific language*, which is the language style `Nextflow` uses to express the code blocks and relationships between them.

+><details>
+><summary>Methods of specifying the DSL version</summary>
+>
-Although the second version of this language has been released for some time, the `Nextflow` engine still defaults to version 1 when interpretting commands so when producing a workflow we need to specify if we are deviating from this.
+> Although the second version of this language has been released for some time, the `Nextflow` engine still defaults to version 1 when interpretting commands so when producing a workflow we need to specify if we are deviating from this.
 There are three ways to tell `Nextflow` which version of the DSL we are using:
+>

-1. Add the `-dsl2` flag to the command line when executing the workflow.
+> 1. Add the `-dsl2` flag to the command line when executing the workflow.
-1. Add the line `nextflow.enable.dsl=2` inside the workflow rule to overwrite the user-provided or default case for DSL interpretation.
+> 1. Add the line `nextflow.enable.dsl=2` inside the workflow rule to overwrite the user-provided or default case for DSL interpretation.
-1. Add the statement `nextflow.enable.dsl=2` to a configuration file which sits in the same directory as the `Nextflow` rule being executed.
+> 1. Add the statement `nextflow.enable.dsl=2` to a configuration file which sits in the same directory as the `Nextflow` rule being executed (used here).
-   1. A configuration file must have the name `nextflow.config` and reside in the same directory as the `.nf` file to be recognised.
+>    1. A configuration file must have the name `nextflow.config` and reside in the same directory as the `.nf` file to be recognised.
-   1. For large projects, or projects which can work across different server deployments this is the prefered way to address configuration settings but it is overly complex at this stage in our lesson.
+>    1. For large projects, or projects which can work across different server deployments this is the prefered way to address configuration settings but it is overly complex at this stage in our lesson.
+></details>

 The second comment is simply a placeholder for where we are going to write **_process_** statements.
 These are effectively the individual shell commands which we will write to perform steps of our analysis.

 The third comment denotes the `workflow{}` statement.
 The **_workflow_** statement is the brains of the `Nextflow` rule.
-It assesses which input file(s) are to be analysed and then assembles the individual **_process_** statements in the correct order to achieve their outcome.
+It assesses which input file(s) are to be analysed and organises the **_process_** statements to achieve the desired outcome.

 ---

 ## Writing the first process in the workflow

-Now that we have the outline of our workflow we are going to take the `minimap2` reference mapping command from [the previous exercise of Nanopore mapping](./33_nanopore_mapping.md#mapping-reads-with-minimap2) and transcribe it into `Nextflow`.
+Now that we have the outline of our workflow we are going to take the `bowtie2` reference mapping command from [the previous exercise on mapping](./32_illumina_mapping.md#mapping-reads-with-bowtie2) and transcribe it into `Nextflow`.

 To begin, we are going to modify your basic document to include a single process, which maps a given input file against a pre-determined reference file.